 Breaking the Ice Gallery Tour

-Join Lizzie Meek, Antarctic Heritage Trust Programme Manager – Artefacts, for a tour of our new exhibition Breaking the Ice: The First Year in Antarctica.
+Join Lizzie Meek, Antarctic Heritage Trust Programme Manager – Artefacts, for a tour of exhibition Breaking the Ice: The First Year in Antarctica.

 Antarctic Heritage Trust Programme Manager – Artefacts Lizzie Meek